jsilvela/lostamong/content/post/2021-01-31-mood-audience.md

 ## Delivering for your audience

-The book *Structure and Interpretation Programs* is one of my favorites.
+The book *Structure and Interpretation of Computer Programs* is one of my favorites.
 The authors, Gerald Jay Sussman and Harold Abelson, both received big awards for their teaching.